Corvusoft/restq/documentation/DESIGN.md

 ##Design Overview

-### start with data types then progress to more complicated areas.
-LogLevel, , Resource, Resources, Callback.

 ### Byte/Bytes

 Byte represents an unsigned 16 bit data-type, with Bytes providing container functionality with STL std::vector semantics.